anaisbetts/node-ml/README.md

 # node-gpu

 node-gpu is a version of node.js that runs your code in an node.js-based environment with WebGL enabled.
-This allows you to use web-based Machine Learning libraries such as Tensorflow.js, but access files directly via `fs`.
+This allows you to use web-based Machine Learning libraries such as [Tensorflow.js](https://js.tensorflow.org/), but access files directly via node's `fs` module.

+While WebGL-based libraries are certainly not as performant as Python or C++ Tensorflow in GPU mode, it is *much much* easier to set up (especially on macOS), and still is reasonably performant for prototyping

 ### Trying it out